kubernetes/website/docs/tasks/access-kubernetes-api/configure-aggregation-layer.md

     --proxy-client-cert-file=<path to aggregator proxy cert>
     --proxy-client-key-file=<path to aggregator proxy key>

-The [Kubernetes Architectural Roadmap](https://docs.google.com/a/google.com/document/d/1XkjVm4bOeiVkj-Xt1LgoGiqWsBfNozJ51dyI-ljzt1o/edit?usp=sharing) recommends not running kube-proxy on the master.
-If you follow this recommendation, then you must make sure that the system is enabled with the following apiserver flag.
-Again, this may have already been taken care of by your provider.
+If you are not running kube-proxy on a host running the API server then you must make sure that the system is enabled with the following apiserver flag:

     --enable-aggregator-routing=true